Captain America (Ultimate Marvel character): Powers and abilities

 Like his Earth-616 counterpart, Ultimate Captain America underwent the super soldier procedure which turned him into America's first super soldier.
-Unlike his Earth 616 counterpart, however, Ultimate Captain America's physical attributes have been augmented to superhuman, rather than peak human, levels.
 On a number of occasions characters have described his strength as enhanced (Nick Fury described him as being able to bench press a Toyota).
 He has been shown bending steel with his bare hands, catching a tree heavy enough to crush a Jeep.
 He is also shown jumping large distances, and the Ultimate Red Skull, when he was fourteen and scientists said he had abilities comparable to his father, is shown running alongside a motorcycle.

 Captain America is also shown to have fast healing while nowhere near as powerful as Wolverine and Sabretooth's, in "Blade vs the Ultimates" a remembrance by Cap shows scientists saying he can heal gunshots and knife wounds in hours.
 Cap himself in Ultimates volume 1 says he should be able to heal broken bones in about a day or two.